Getting Started

 Download W3Speedster

-Once you have bought W3Speedster, you can download the zip file from your W3Speedster account page.
+Once you have bought W3Speedster, you can download the zip file from your W3Speedster account page. or to use free version you can download it from plugins option in your Dashboard

 Note: If you use Safari, it might be automatically unzipping the file on download.
 Either re-zip it, or follow instructions given below.